 In addition, some Private Health rebates are as little as $300.
 And, while this may cover out of pocket expenses if you go through the Public system – the wait is often long, sometimes 5-10 years.
 Furthermore, surgeons in the public system may not be specialist plastic surgeons.

-When your Private Health Insurance says you have “Full coverage” – you will often STILL have some out of pocket costs for plastic surgery.
+When your Private Health Insurance says you have “Full coverage” – you will often STILL have some out-of-pocket costs for plastic surgery.

 Your fees include a lot more than just the cost of your Surgeon.
 These additional surgery expenses can include, but are not limited to;

 It’s always a good idea to communicate directly with your Private Health Fund.
-You should ask them the maximum benefit amount you might be able to claim and for which services exactly, for example, surgeon fees, anaesthetist, medications etc. The amount of coverage is determined by your individual fund and your level of cover.
+You should ask them the maximum benefit amount you might be able to claim and for which services exactly, for example, surgeon fees, anaesthetist, medications etc. The amount of coverage is determined by your individual fund and your level of coverage.
 You can get a better idea of what fees might be covered by your private health fund on the Private Health Government Website.

 The health insurance policy that you buy may have limitations on how much it will cover for medical treatment.
 These limitations may include coverage for corrective plastic surgery procedures.